Bama Boyz: Career

 Not forgetting their first love of working with artists, the Bama Boyz returned to the studio with a different direction.
-They produced 8 songs for the platinum selling gospel group Trin-I-Tee 5:7’s "T57" album.
+They produced 8 songs for the platinum selling gospel group Trin-I-Tee 5:7's "T57" album.
 Their work on T57 earned them a #2 spot on the Gospel Charts, a Grammy Nomination, and a Dove Award for Best Contemporary R&B Gospel Album.

 The Bama Boyz also stepped outside the box of music synchronization by producing all the music for "Baby Jamz", a hip-hop/rhythm inspired toy line for preschoolers.
 The toy line also features a hiphop-inspired nursery rhyme CD, which includes their production.
 The Bama Boyz also produced the theme song for a series of books called Princess Inc.

-The Bama Boyz produced two songs for Solange's Sol-Angel and the Hadley St. Dreams album, including the controversial song “ChampagneChronicNightcap” feat.
+The Bama Boyz produced two songs for Solange's Sol-Angel and the Hadley St. Dreams album, including the controversial song "ChampagneChronicNightcap" feat.
 Lil Wayne and the 1970s throwback "Valentine's Day".
-They also produced the “Ring the Alarm Bama Boyz Remix” and were responsible for getting Rick Ross and Mike Jones to feature on it.
+They also produced the "Ring the Alarm Bama Boyz Remix" and were responsible for getting Rick Ross and Mike Jones to feature on it.

 On Beyonce's third solo LP, which is a double-disc titled I Am...
-Sasha Fierce, the Bama Boyz produced “Why Don’t You Love Me,” which features their signature sound of combining both electronic dance music and urban music.
+Sasha Fierce, the Bama Boyz produced "Why Don't You Love Me," which features their signature sound of combining both electronic dance music and urban music.
 "Why Don't You Love Me" shot to the number one position on the Billboard Hot Dance Club Play chart becoming the Bama Boyz's first number-one hit and Knowles' twelfth number-one hit on that chart.

-Currently

-The Bama Boyz are currently in the studio developing new projects within the electronic music scene.